As children grow they have changing needs

 Children and young people experience five key stages of development as they move towards adulthood.
 Poverty can be a barrier to children making good progress and the impact is different for each of the stages:

-- Pregnancy and healthy babies (0-2 years)
+- Ante natal development and healthy babies (0-2 years)

 - Developing pre-schoolers (2 to 4 years)

 - Empowered teenagers (13 to 17 years)

 This page outlines briefly what kids need at different stages of life.
 More details on how poverty affects development, can be downloaded from the panel on the right or read about it here.

 What happens in the womb and in the first years of life are really important to a child's future.
 It is a critical time for brain and body development.
 Positive attachment to a caregiver, good nutrition and appropriate stimulation are all important for a healthy start.
 Needs not met during this critical time can have lifelong impacts.